mmahlke/Bioinformatics_DiMeLo-seq/README.md

 ## SAM and BAM tags

-Recall that .sam and .bam files are file types that have .fasta reads aligned to a genome assembly.
+Recall that .sam and .bam files are file types that have .fasta/.fasq reads aligned to a genome assembly.
 The structure of .sam/.bam files are also discussed in the previous training session [here](https://github.com/mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/blob/main/README.md).

 You can read more about .sam structure [here](https://samtools.github.io/hts-specs/SAMv1.pdf) and about .sam tags [here](https://samtools.github.io/hts-specs/SAMtags.pdf).